CattoFace/barrcodes/documents/blog-building.md

 The [fragment template](assets/fragment_template.html) simply combines the metadata section with the text.
 An earlier version only had the fragment, and loaded it into a blank body on the initial load, but that solution makes it impossible to statically serve metadata headers like the title.
 The full HTML pages are already enough to have a functional blog with 0 lines of JavaScript, but my goal is to make it as fast as possible to navigate, which is why I am going to need those article fragments.
+And another useful trick this script enables: I can run `watch .git/hooks/pre-commit` to have the HTML regenerate when saved and served instantly on my local web server(Take that "Fast Refresh"!).

+## Fetching Some Articles
 The plan is to listen to any links clicked, and if they are linking to another article within the website, simple fetch and replace the body of the page instead of loading an entirely new one.
 A minimal solution to this is just a simple `click` event listener:
 ```javascript